anamcgrath/Php-syntax-guide/README.md

 ## PHP Operators

+The operators perform operations on variables and values.
+There are Arithmetic Operators, Assignment Operators, Comparison Operators, Incrementing and Decrementing Operators, Logical Operators, String Operators, Array Operators.
+For some examples check out this [website](https://www.tutorialrepublic.com/php-tutorial/php-operators.php).

 ## PHP If & Else & Elseif
 The if statement will execute code if the parameters in the condition statement are true.
 The else statement will execute if the if statement was false.
 The elseif statement will execute if the if statement was false and its condition statement is true.